OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

 ## How to unpublish IP cameras

-To unpublish an IP camera stream you must remove the connection owning the stream.
+To unpublish an IP camera you must remove its Connection.
 You can do it from your server:

 <div class="lang-tabs-container" markdown="1">